LondonTrustMedia/cs_training/_networking/udptcp.md

 UDP is very simple.
 UDP contains the 'source port', the 'destination port', and basically nothing else.

 You can think of UDP like a paper airplane.
 Once you send a UDP packet, it might get to its destination or it might not.
 If there's an error along the way or it doesn't get delivered, UDP won't do any corrections or resend any data.
-If UDP packets arrive out-of-order, the application is expected to deal with these sort of issues.
+If the data arrives out-of-order or some is missing, the application is expected to pick up the pieces and fix it.

 Let's take a look at a UDP packet: